-Revisiting Word Count in 2019
+Word Count & SEO: What Content Marketers Need To Consider

+Word count is not a direct SEO ranking factor, but it’s still something you need to keep in mind.

+In the course of this piece, we’re going to discuss why it matters, how the length of your pieces can both indirectly help and hurt your rankings, and give you some pointers for helping you write pieces that are the ideal length for your needs.

-“Go with 2,000 Words & an Optimized H1”
+“Go With 2,000 Words & An Optimized H1”

 That’s SEO advice in a nutshell.

-But is that best practice, common knowledge, or urban myth?
+But is it the best practice, common knowledge, or an urban myth?

-In 2016, Brian Dean and Eric Van Buskirk analyzed 1 million websites with statistical analysis to determine the most important factors for successfully ranking an article.

-One of their main findings was the length of the content, and they concluded:
+As previously mentioned, there’s no consensus on the perfect word count, but there is a general rule to follow: Generally speaking, long-form content tends to outperform shorter content.

+If you think about it, this makes a lot of sense.
+Google’s algorithm seeks to gauge search intent, and longer pieces help give it a better idea of what your page’s content is all about.

+If you’re just fleshing out articles by adding extra phrases, unnecessary adjectives, and adverbs or purposely taking a circuitous path to the point, you’re going to turn off readers.
+And that will hurt your quality scores.

+So, every article needs to be as long as it needs to be.
+Clear as mud, right?
+Don’t worry.
+We’ll explain further.

-It’s Not Content Length That Ranks an Article – But the Backlinks That Are Correlated with Length
+It’s Not Content-Length That Ranks An Article – But The Backlinks That Are Correlated With The Length

-Ahrefs’s analysis of 2 million websites from 2018 supports the argument for longer content.

-Their study concludes that the median length (the value separating the higher half from the lower half of a data sample, the “true” middle) of a top-performing article is at least 800 words.

-In 2019, Dean and BuzzSumo reviewed 912 million blog posts and discovered that long-form content gets more backlinks, the number 1 ranking factor according to the study from 2016!

-“Long-form content gets an average of 77.2% more links than short articles.
-Therefore, long-form content appears to be ideal for backlink acquisition.”
+Yoast performed a study in 2022 that included information about the correlation between post length and SEO ranking.
+It determined that a minimum word count depends upon the page type.

+As a general rule of thumb, Yoast suggests taxonomy pages (those used for classifying content and data) should be 250 or more words, regular posts and pages should be 300 or more, cornerstone content pages should land north of 900 words, and product pages require a measly 200+ words.

+On the end of the spectrum, longer content is usually more focused on providing useful information.
+This, in turn, tends to earn more backlinks.

+A 2020 study by Ahrefs analyzed around 900 million webpages and found a strong positive correlation between word count and the average number of referring domains.

-Ahrefs reported in 2018 that 91% of all pages never get any organic traffic.
+In another 2020 study, Ahrefs found almost 91% of all pages never get any organic traffic.
 And that seems to be predominantly because they do not have any backlinks:

 So, the impact of content length on rankings seems a two-step process rather than an “if longer, then ranks better” equation.

-The path to ranking success looks like:
+The path to ranking success looks like this:

 - Longer content leads to more links.